 Krista Caldwell is Worley’s Regional Mobility Director for the Americas.
 She has been with Worley for over 12 years, with the last seven in Global Mobility.
 She is experienced with executing a global program at a regional level throughout the Americas.
 Her experience also includes development and oversight of the domestic mobility program as well as management of the US Immigration program.
 She serves as the Corporate Engagement Chair on the Rocky Mountain Relocation Council Board of Directors.
 She is actively involved with the Women of Worley and received the Pink Petro GRIT Award in 2018.

-Debbie Convery, GMS, SPHR is responsible for Mobility program design, data and analytics and vendor management at Nike, Inc. based out of Beaverton, Oregon.
-She is an expert across all global mobility programs including relocation, immigration and tax.
-Her responsibilities include ensuring programs/policies align with the organization and talent strategy and maximizing program effectivenss and employee satisfaction.
+Debbie Convery, GMS, SPHR is the Director of Global Mobility at Peloton Interactive.
+She is an expert across all global mobility pillars including relocation, immigration and tax.
+Her responsibilities include ensuring Mobility programs align with business imperatives and enable the talent strategy, while maximizing effectiveness and employee satisfaction.

-Debbie has over 15 years of HR experience including prior roles at Amazon, T-Mobile and Starbucks.
-In additional to Mobility, Debbie has an extensive background in Talent Acquisition.
+Debbie has over 15 years of HR experience including prior roles at Nike, Amazon, T-Mobile and Starbucks.
+In addition to Mobility, Debbie has an extensive background in Talent Acquisition.

 Debbie graduated from George Fox University with a degree in Management and Organizational Leadership and is a certified Sr. Professional of Human Resources (SPHR) and a Global Mobility Specialist (GMS).
 Debbie has served on the Pacific Northwest Relocation Council Board of Directors, and the Portland Relocation Council, and is currently the President of PRC.